 Virtual Summit

-Building off the success of previous virtual events that provided increased access to online learning and educational opportunities for volunteers and staff within our member clinics, the VAFCC's Virtual Summit will offer a diverse array of content tracks.
-Free and open to all clinic staff and volunteers.
+Building off the success of previous virtual events that provided increased access to online learning and educational opportunities for volunteers and staff within our member clinics, the VAFCC's Virtual Summit offers a diverse array of content tracks for a broad audience.
+Free and open to all clinic staff and volunteers, partner organizations are also welcome to participate with a nominal registration fee.

 This track is facilitated by VITAL WorkLife, a leading provider of mental health and well-being services.
 Sessions will NOT be recorded.